 Lee Spencer, PT, DPT, CKTP

 In my free time, I still run competitively, racing distances from the 5K to marathon.
-My wife and I enjoy getting outside during all seasons so you’ll also find me hiking, backpacking, snowboarding, kayaking and cycling.
+I also enjoy spending time with my wife and son, getting outside as much as possible.